EIP-8146 - Block Access List Sidecars

 assert is_data_available(envelope.beacon_block_root)

-# Add new state for this payload to the store
+# Add execution payload envelope to the store

 Engine API

-engine_getPayloadV6 returns the BAL as a separate blockAccessList field (RLP-encoded bytes) outside the ExecutionPayload.
-The builder computes block_access_list_root = hash_tree_root(ByteList(blockAccessList)) for inclusion in the bid.
+Returns the BAL as a separate blockAccessList field (RLP-encoded bytes) alongside the ExecutionPayload.
+The builder computes block_access_list_hash = keccak256(blockAccessList) for inclusion in the bid; this is the same value the EL writes into the EL header per EIP-7928, so no additional hashing is required.

 Execution Layer